Shearless bifurcations in particle transport for reversed shear tokamaks: Drift-Wave Model

-where the coefficients $\phi_{m,\ell,n}$ depend, in general, on the coordinates $r$ and $\theta$.
-For simplicity, however, we assume them to be constants.
-In addition, we consider only the dominant Fourier mode in Eq, (\ref{eq:spectrum}), with harmonics of the lowest frequency $\omega_0$, and poloidal and toroidal mode numbers $m = M$ and $\ell = L$, respectively.
+where $\alpha_n$ is the relative phase and $\phi_{m,\ell,n}$ are constant coefficients.
+A radial dependent spectrum was proposed in Ref. \cite{connor1987} and results in a \emph{global drift wave map}, valid for long times \cite{kwon2000}.
+However, to study local transport, we will use the \emph{local drift wave map}, valid for short times \cite{horton98}.
+In this local map, we assume the coefficients $\phi_{m,\ell,n}$ to be constants and consider only the dominant spatial mode in Eq (\ref{eq:spectrum}), with harmonics of the lowest frequency $\omega_0$, and poloidal and toroidal mode numbers $m = M$ and $\ell = L$, respectively.
+Although the electrostatic fluctuations have a broad spectrum, the wavenumber width is smaller than the frequency width \cite{marcus2}.
+Therefore, the numbers $M$ and $L$ can be estimated by the highest amplitudes in the fluctuation spectrum.
 In this case, the electrostatic fluctuation spectrum becomes

+This model does not take into account the nonlinear interactions between the modes and the incoherent nature of the fluctuations.
+It supposes a single spatial mode of oscillation, and a temporal spectrum concentrated in low frequencies.
+The correlation time and length of the fluctuation spectrum is a key parameter for the validity of this theoretical analysis.
+If the correlation time $\tau_c$ is small compared to circumnavigation time of the $\mathbf{E}\times \mathbf{B}$ motion $\tau_{circ}$, then the quasi-linear theory holds.
+However, if the perturbation has a correlation time long enough for a test particle to be able to feel the whole wave structure, we enter in trapping regime \cite{diamond}.
+The dimensionless Kubo number, defined by $K=\tau_c/\tau_{circ}$, gives us a simple criterion: in the limit $K\ll 1$ the quasilinear theory holds, and for $K>1$ the particle is in the trapping regime \cite{zimbardo2000}.

 Writing Eq. (\ref{eqm}) in components, and taking into account the large aspect ratio approximation, there results